-The maneuver planner is informed by insights from several case studies, three of which are documented in [14] - a HIE between an active satellite and debris object, an active satellite against four others, a head-on conjunction between two satellites in very similar orbits.
-The results show that primary conjunction mitigation and minimizing new secondary/tertiary conjunctions are conflicting objectives even for a single maneuverable satellite to avoid a single HIE (Fig 5, 7, 8 in [14]).
+The maneuver planner is informed by insights from several case studies, three of which are documented in Ref.
+[17] - a HIE between an active satellite and debris object, an active satellite against four others, a head-on conjunction between two satellites in very similar orbits.
+The results show that primary conjunction mitigation and minimizing new secondary/tertiary conjunctions are conflicting objectives even for a single maneuverable satellite to avoid a single HIE (Figs. 5, 7 and 8 in Ref.
+[17]).
 Therefore, an inclusive objective function is required for optimum planning.
 For multiple sequential conjunctions, at any given point in time before TCA, there may be multiple maneuver choices by a satellite, depending on which conjunction it is trying to avoid.
-Between 22 and 26 hours after the screening epoch in Figure 5, NORAD #15333 may choose to execute the red or green maneuvers, depending on avoiding NORAD #41343 or #36155 respectively.
-Therefore, each time step in the planning horizon can be considered a Markov Decision Process (MDP).
+Fig. 5 shows candidate maneuvers by a satellite (NORAD #15333) in order to avoid imminent collisions with four RSOs (in four colors, where the legend contains their NORAD IDs).
+The original Max PoC of each event is shown as dashed lines; the TCA for each event corresponds to the point where the dashed and solid lines intersect.
+The markers represent the reduced Max PoC if a $\Delta V = 1$ m/s maneuver is executed at the said epoch.
+Between 22 and 26 h after the screening epoch, NORAD #15333 may choose to execute the red or green maneuvers in order to avoid NORAD #41343 and #36155 respectively.
+Therefore, each time step in the planning horizon can be considered a Markov Decision Process (MDP) for the satellite #15333.
 In the figure, screening epoch is defined as the simulation start time.
-The original Max PoC of each event is shown as dashed lines; the TCA for each event corresponds to the point where the dashed and solid lines intersect.